stackware/big_commerce_tools/README.md

-# Big Commerce Professional Services
+# Big Commerce Professional Services Toolkit
-### Including Shopify, SquareSpace and Adobe/Magento
+### Including Shopify, SquareSpace and Adobe/Magento Coming Soon

 Stackware specializes in custom application development across stacks in the enterprise, academic and SMB ecosystems.
 Over the last several months, we've been seeing an uptick in demand to support select commercial e-commerce platforms.